 Through a series of events, a Tri Delta sister shared with me that this has already been happening in our own ritual in recent years.
 Because I don’t live near a collegiate chapter and am no longer involved on the national level, I was not aware of this.
 Members of other sororities reached out to me privately in another setting to confirm this is happening in their own organizations.

 This summer I was able to watch the Tri Delta ritual online during the virtual convention.
-It is a ritual with which I am very familar.
+It is a ritual with which I am very familiar.
 I memorized the ritual when I was chapter president so I could look the women in the eye while initiating them and not have my head buried in the ritual book.
 I also presided over the initiation ritual multiple times.
 Because of this, I still remember vast portions of the ritual and I knew which parts would be gutted.
 I was correct.
 The beautiful imagery, legends, and meaning of the ritual were completely gone.
 This was further confirmed when another Tri Delta sister offered to send me a PDF copy of our ritual from a number of decades ago.

 I no longer share the same ritual with my Tri Delta sisters.
 We don’t share the same understanding of what it means to be a Tri Delta and why our founders chose the symbolism they did.
 New members are being initiated with a weak, increasingly politically correct ritual.